ABOUT US

 The GMP leads the initiative by directing the strategy, approving budget allocation and trying to broaden the donor base.
 It is CPF’s supreme body and is entitled to decide on all matters relating to the Association which are under its supervision and control.

-Occasionally, the CPF recruits interns and volunteers who are either based on the islands or have significant experience in the areas of our interest to support the work on the ground.
+The core team is assisted by scientific consultants, project managers and other professionals, with an expertise in local ecosystems preservation and marine conservation, who work with specific tasks for the CPF-led programs.
+Occasionally, the CPF recruits interns and volunteers who are either based on the islands or have significant experience in the areas of our interest to support our work on the ground.

-In CPF, we have a wide array of backgrounds and interests and we all share a passion for protecting the Cyclades’ outstanding natural beauty.
+In CPF, we have a wide array of backgrounds and interests and we all share a passion for protecting the Cyclades’ and Aegean’s outstanding natural beauty.

 Learn how to join the CPF family here!